Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

         type - zSolverTransform
         builder - <zBuilder.builders.ziva.Ziva object at 0x000001E90FDB97B8>

-That is all the information stored with the solver.
+That's all the information that the builder has stored for the solver scene item.
 To query and change the attributes you go through the ``attrs`` dictionary like so:

 .. code-block:: python

-    print 'Before', scene_item[0].attrs['startFrame']['value']
+    print 'Before:', scene_item[0].attrs['startFrame']['value']
-    # set it to 10
+    # set the value of startFrame to 10
     scene_item[0].attrs['startFrame']['value'] = 10
-    print 'After', scene_item[0].attrs['startFrame']['value']
+    print 'After:', scene_item[0].attrs['startFrame']['value']

-In the above example I am printing the value of start frame before and after I change it.
+In the above example we're printing the value of start frame before and after we change it.

-Now if you build the value will be changed in your scene.
-If you built on an existing setup it will still change or if you built on a clean scene.
+Now if you apply the builder, the startFrame of the zSolver1 node will be given the new value you set.
+As before, the new value is applied whether or not the zSolver1 node already existed in the scene before the call to build().

 .. code-block:: python

     z.build()